zenodotus280/BBCRadioDelay/README.md

 # BBC Radio Delay

-The goal of this project is to stream BBC radio with a time-zone delay, to give the impression of "real-time listening" (as if you were in Britain) despite actually being in Canadian time zones.
+The goal of this project is to stream BBC radio with a time-zone delay, to give the impression of "real-time listening" (as if you were in Britain) despite actually being in North American time zones.

 This guide will teach you how to install this project for yourself.
 You will require a Linux server.
 If you need one, you can rent one on DigitalOcean for approximately 5 USD per month.
 This guide assumes you are using Ubuntu.